john-org/2-react-Intro/readme.md

 ![add project](reference/images/2.png)

-Select Realtime Database from the left hand menu and add a real time database to the project.
+Select Realtime Database from the left hand menu (Build > Realtime Database) and add a real time database to the project.

 ![add project](reference/images/a.png)